economer/piplyr/README.md

 ```

 ### mutate_eval

 This method allows you to create a new column in your dataframe by apilying an expression to existing columns.

 Args:
 new_col: str, name of the new column
 expression: str, valid pandas expression to create new column
-        :return: the piplyr object with the new column added to the dataframe

 ```
-Example:
+## Example:
 df = pandas.DataFrame({'A': [1, 2, 3], 'B': [4, 5, 6]})
 pi = piplyr(df)
 pi.mutate_eval( 'A + B','C')